fortran-lang/vscode-fortran-support/README.md

 # Modern Fortran language support for VSCode

 This extension provides support for the Fortran programming language.
 It includes syntax highlighting, code snippets and a linting based on gfortran.
-In the future will include autocompletion and documentation support...

 ## Features
-vsce publish minor

 * Syntax highlighting
 * Code Snippets
+* Documentation on hover for intrisic functions
 * Code linting based on `gfortran` to show errors swiggles in your code

 ## Requirements
 For the linter to work you need to have `gfortran` on your path, or wherever you configure it to be.
+## Issues
+Please report any issues and feature request on the github repo [here](https://github.com/krvajalmiguelangel/vscode-fortran-support/issues/new)
 ## Notice
 The syntax highlight support was imported from [TextMate bundle](https://github.com/textmate/fortran.tmbundle)